 Information from other sources

-Bigstep may engage the services of third-party partners which, in the process of supplying services to Bigstep, may collect Personal Information about you, which may include your name, email address and online activity.
+Esolutions may engage the services of third-party partners who, in the process of supplying services to eSolutions, may collect Personal Information about you, which may include your name, email address, and online activity.

 - Types of collected Personal Information